petertuton/virtual-partner-bootcamp/Azure Application Developer/Day 3 - Security/whiteboard design/WDS trainer guide - Secure cloud solutions.md

 1. Read the Azure AD B2C user account corresponding to the email address entered and inspect the account looking for the state of the migration flag.

-2. IF the value of the extention attribute is:
+2. IF the value of the extension attribute is:

 - **TRUE** - call the REST API to validate the password the user just entered against the legacy identity provider, and if the validation returns false return a friendly error to the user, else if correct, write the entered password to the Azure AD B2C account and change the boolean extension attribute to FALSE.